Monthly Tech-Tip | No tracking! No ads! |

 Formula Weight | 86.90 |

-This material is available as a pure material or as a ground ore (pyrolusite).
+This is available as a pure material or as a ground ore (pyrolusite).
 Thus while generically it is pure MnO2 the actual name-brand materials may only be 75% MnO2.

 The stains are still powders, showing their advantage over using raw metal oxides to color glazes.
 Pretty well all black glazes employ manganese along with other metal oxides, double or triple their combined percentage is needed to stain a glaze black.
 Much of the reason for this is that they dissolve in the melt.